 Photo Credit: Wikipedia

-Don't be shy to wander around and check the thousands of stores, restaurants, bars and department stores.
+Wander around and check the thousands of stores, restaurants, bars and department stores.
 We promise you will find a lot of interesting, truly unique Japanese gems.
 For example, eat in Tonkatsu Wako for traditional katsu, or take your morning coffee with a side of pancakes at the Bubby's.

 Outside of the modern station building, in front of the twin Marunouchi Buildings, you will find the Old Tokyo Station built in a strikingly Western architecture style.